-For all of its focus on small businesses, it would’ve been great to see a free version or even a free trial.
+It would’ve been great for all of its focus on small businesses to see a free version or even a free trial.
 Sadly, they offer neither, which means that you can’t test if it’s a good fit for your business before making a decision.

 Again, there is no clear pricing plan here.
-What we do know is that the annual cost of Paycor is $289.90 for one employee and can go all the way up to $9,230.00 for 300 employees.
+We know that the annual cost of Paycor is $289.90 for one employee and can go all the way up to $9,230.00 for 300 employees.

 As you can see, pricing and features can vary from one provider to the next, and it all depends on what you need from the solution.